 2. You've Earned Tuition Assistance

 Active duty service members, veterans and their families have access to specialized aid through private and public funds.
-UMUC offers tuition assistance programs for any personnel in the Army, Coast Guard, Air Force, Marines, Navy, National Guard and Reserves.
+UMGC and Jacksonville University offer tuition assistance programs for any personnel in the Army, Coast Guard, Air Force, Marines, Navy, National Guard and Reserves.
 This university helps would-be students coordinate with their branch of the military to secure eligibility for aid.
 This includes financial benefits reserved for veterans via the U.S. Department of Veterans Affairs (VA) and programs such as the Post 9/11 GI Bill for active duty personnel, which is based on training time.

 A number of universities coordinate with the Department of Defense in implementing the Defense Activity for Non-Traditional Education Support (DANTES) for both veterans and service members pursuing higher education.
 The College-Level Examination Program (CLEP), which is under DANTES, even allows military experience to be translated into college credits via specific college subject exams – at zero cost for military personnel.